toto1234567890/HireMe/README.md

 # HireMe

 <br>
-This an exibition of some parts of my work done on my spare time...<br>
+This an exibition of some parts of my work done on my spare time... (with chatGPT as assistant recently !) <br>
 This is the "starting" point of a personal project, which should ended (maybe) as a trading "plateform".
 <br><br>
 This project is/will be split in 5 main parts :<br>
-#### - a "common" part which contains the "core part" for every other parts
+       - a "common" part which contains the "core part" for every other parts <br>
-#### - a "trading" part which make trades (operational part)
+       - a "trading" part which make trades (operational part) <br>
-#### - an "analyst" part which will make different kind of analysis (technical, statistical, fundamental analysis...)
+       - an "analyst" part which will make different kind of analysis (technical, statistical, fundamental analysis...) <br>
-#### - a "scrapy" part which will scrap different kind of data around the web
+       - a "scrapy" part which will scrap different kind of data around the web <br>
-####  a "backtesting" part which should be able to make tests with "portfolio rebalancing"
+       - a "backtesting" part which should be able to make tests with "portfolio rebalancing" <br>

 <br>
 The common part is mostly finished, the others have been started... <br>